 These days, I still shop online, but it’s not a daily habit anymore.
 I only log on when I actually need something, and then I make sure I buy that item and avoid browsing for more.
 It’s still a struggle, and some mornings I still think about logging in and browsing.
 But then I look around me, see my clutter free home, and remind myself that I actually hate stuff and that *things* will just weigh me down and will not make me happier.

+Do you have a shopping problem too?
 How do you feel about shopping?